datamade/how-to/mapping/react-leaflet.md

 ## Attach click event callbacks to each GeoJSON feature
 Finally, we can attach callbacks to each GeoJSON feature.
 This is how you can add logic whenever a user clicks on a feature.

-You want to send a callback function into the GeoJSON layer.
-The GeoJSON component includes a prop called `onEachFeature`, where you can access the GeoJSON layer within the leaflet instance.
-Add this method inside the scope of the `ChicagoWardMap` component:
+Leaflet provides an `onEachFeature` option you can use to assign a callback that runs for each feature you add to your map.
+See [the Leaflet documentation](https://leafletjs.com/reference.html#geojson-oneachfeature) for more details. `react-leaflet` provides access to this option through the `onEachFeature` prop.
+First, define your callback inside the scope of the `ChicagoWardMap` component:
 ```jsx
 function eventHandlersOnEachFeature(feature, layer) {
   layer.on({